 Produced via Fischer–Tropsch synthesis

-Syngas converted to long-chain waxes, then hydrocracked into diesel
+Syngas conversion yields long-chain waxes, later hydrocracked into diesel

 Highly stable paraffinic composition